-The Faculty is spread across four separate sites: the Downing Site, the New Museums Site, Mill Lane (Old Press Site) and the Sidgwick Site.
-Lectures can take place on any of the four sites.
-There is an online University map available to help you to find your way around: map.cam.ac.uk.
-At the end of this handbook (Appendix 1) you will find a map of all sites including useful locations.
+The Faculty is spread across three separate sites: the New Museums Site, the Sidgwick Site and the Downing Site.
+Lectures can take place on any of the three sites.
+There is an online University map available to help you to find your way around: map.cam.ac.uk and you may find this website useful: University of Cambridge | AccessAble.
+At the end of this handbook (Appendix 1) you will find maps of the sites including useful locations.